INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 Best For:
 - **Contactless Payments:** Tap to pay at NFC-enabled terminals.
 - **Convenience:** Replace wallets and cards with an implant.
+- **Ticketing:** Use your implant for public transportation or event access.

 Popular Options:
-- **Walletmor:** Certified payment implant compatible with many systems.
+- **Walletmor:** Payment implant compatible with many systems.

 Considerations:
 - **Region Support:** Verify compatibility with local payment systems.